GLOBAL MARKETS-Europe crisis spurs safety bid, stocks fall

 U.S. Treasury debt prices were lower.

-Spot gold prices XAU= fell $51.51 to $1,805.80 an ounce.
-(Reporting by Angela Moon and Emily Flitter in New York; Marius Zaharia, Anirban Nag, Christopher Johnson and Brian Gorman in London; Writing by Herbert Lash)
+Spot gold prices XAU= fell $46.67 to $1,810.60 an ounce.
+(Reporting by Angela Moon and Emily Flitter in New York; Marius Zaharia, Anirban Nag, Christopher Johnson and Brian Gorman in London; Writing by Herbert Lash; Editing by Leslie Adler)

 * Imperial amends senior credit facility covenants Source text for Eikon: Further company coverage: